circuits/circuits/docs/source/tutorial.rst

 above example could have been one of:

 .. code-block:: python

    System().run() # start in main thread.

 .. code-block:: python

    System().start() # start in a new separate thread.

 .. code-block:: python

    System().start(process=True) # start in a new separate process.

 Values and Future Values
 ------------------------

-Now no Event-Driven, Asynchronous Framewotk with a Component Archtectireu would be complete unless you could do useful things like compute values, nested values (*those which have not been computed yet*) and future values (*values which take time to compuete - potentially blocking*).
+Now no Event-Driven, Asynchronous Framewotk with a Component Architecture would be complete unless you could do useful things like compute values, nested values (*those which have not been computed yet*) and future values (*values which take time to compute - potentially blocking*).

-circuits has builtin support for all of this and more!
+circuits has built-in support for all of this and more!

 Let's look at two commonly used features, Values and Future Values...